TIC3001-AY2425S2/peerprep-g01/collab-liveblocks/README.md

 <p></p>

-Alternatively, you can set up your project manually:
+You can set up your project manually:

 - Install all dependencies with `npm install`
 - Create an account on [liveblocks.io](https://liveblocks.io/dashboard)